demirgulsen/DoctorAssistant/README.md

 **If you want to use Chainlit + Groq:**

 Open two terminals to run the project:
 1. Start the API in one terminal:
    > uvicorn app.api.assistant_api:app --reload
 2. Start Chainlit in another terminal (choose any free port, e.g., 8002):
    > chainlit run main.py --port 8002 -wh

-        Note: Since FastAPI uses port 8000, Chainlit should run on a different port.
+**Note:** Since FastAPI uses port 8000, Chainlit should run on a different port.

-# =====

 **If you want to use Chainlit + Ollama:**